ruby-amqp/rabbitmq_http_api_client/README.md

 ps = client.clear_permissions_of("/", "guest")
 ```

+## Running Tests

+    bundle install
+    bundle exec rspec -cfd spec

+The test suite assumes that RabbitMQ is running locally with stock settings
+and rabbitmq-management plugin enabled.

 ## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+5. Create a new pull request

 ## License & Copyright